sindicatoesp/test-ci/README.md

 ## Resources
-* See resources limits, storage and minutes quota https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions
+* See resources limit, storage and minutes quota for more information <https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions>